ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/create-project.md

 - isPreviewActive and isOpenCvInitialized: Flags to track the preview state and OpenCV initialization status.
 - cameraPermissionRequestCode: A constant for the camera permission request.

 The onCreate method initializes the buttons and camera view.
 Checks and requests camera permission if not already granted.
-Then, it initializes OpenCV using OpenCVLoader.initLocal().
-Then, we set the camera index to 1 to get an access to the front camera.
-Subsequently, we configure onClickListeners for the buttons to start and stop the camera preview.
+Then, it initializes OpenCV using OpenCVLoader.initLocal(), before you set the camera index to 1 to get an access to the front camera.
+Subsequently, you configure onClickListeners for the buttons to start and stop the camera preview.

-Finally, we call updateControls(), which updates the enabled state of the start and stop preview buttons based on whether OpenCV is initialized and if the preview is active.
+Finally, you call updateControls(), which updates the enabled state of the start and stop preview buttons based on whether OpenCV is initialized and if the preview is active.

 The above code also declares CameraBridgeViewBase.CvCameraViewListener2 methods: onCameraViewStarted, onCameraViewStopped, and onCameraFrame.
 The first two will be called when the camera view starts or stops.
-Here, we use these methods to set the isPreviewActive variable.
+Here, you use these methods to set the isPreviewActive variable.
 The last method will be called for each frame from the camera.
-Here, we just pass the camera frame as OpenCV's Mat object.
+Here, you just pass the camera frame as OpenCV's Mat object.

 ## Launch the application
 You have just prepared the application to stream camera frames.
 You can now launch the application in the emulator.
 To do so, click the green 'run' button as shown here:

 ![click run](Figures/05.png)

-The application should start, and you should see the app running in an emulator (it will ask you for camera permissions).
+The application should start, and you should see the app running in an emulator - it will ask you for camera permissions.

 After ensuring that the application starts, you will next need to set up the application to run on an actual device in order to complete the face detection section.
 Follow [these steps](https://developer.android.com/studio/run/device).